 Our End-Stage Liver Disease and Liver Transplant Program has been part of a pioneering program since 1983, when we performed Wisconsin’s first liver transplant.
 In 1999, we performed the state’s first live donor liver transplant.
 In 2013, we performed the first in situ split-liver transplant, where a deceased donor’s liver was divided into two functional liver grafts, saving two lives from a single organ.
 Our liver transplant program is the only one in eastern Wisconsin that provides this expertise.

 Our program is nationally distinguished by its superior survival rates, experienced physicians, live liver donor program, and innovative research.
-The program is part of the Transplant Center, a joint program of Froedtert Hospital and Children’s Hospital of Wisconsin, with the support of Versiti for tissue typing and research.
+The program is part of the Transplant Center, a joint program of Children’s Wisconsin and Froedtert Hospital with vital support by Versiti for tissue typing and research initiatives.
 The program is certified for liver transplantation by the Centers for Medicare and Medicaid.

 Superior Liver Transplant Patient Survival